Empirical Analysis of Pull Requests for Google Summer of Code: Literature Review

-Majority of the approach so far have used qualitative study (without considering the code base) to analyze students and mentors participation in the GSoC program.
+Majority of the approach so far have used qualitative study (without considering the codebase) to analyze students and mentors participation in the GSoC program.
 The closest to our work was conducted by Silva et al. \cite{silva2017students}\cite{silva2017long} who analyzed the code commits of 866 students in the GSoC program from 2013 to 2015.
-The results show that their is a strong correlation between the number of commits a student produce and the retention of that student to the project during and after the GSoC program.
-They also noted that 82\% of the projects merged atleast one commit of the students to their code base.
-Commits provide low-level data on the students contribution as they provide information on how and why each line of code was changed.
-Hence, it may be challenging to analyse the kind of tasks or features they work on.
+The authors discovered a strong correlation between the number of commits and students' retention within projects during and after the GSoC program.
+Additionally, 82\% of the projects merged at least one commit from students into their codebases.
+However, while commits provide granular insights into code changes, they may not fully capture task types or objectives.
 Pull requests on the other hand, contains aggregate changes from multiple commits and provide a high-level data on the kind of tasks the students work on.
-Pull request also provide opportunities for other members of the community to review the changes, provide comments or feedback, and suggest modifications to the proposed changes \cite{gousios2014exploratory}.
+Pull requests also provide opportunities for other members of the community to review changes, provide comments or feedback, and suggest modifications to the proposed changes \cite{gousios2014exploratory}.
 Furthermore, pull requests have been shown to be more precise than commits in evaluating the contributions of community members \cite{bertoncello2020pull}.
-Our study extend the work by Silva et al. \cite{silva2017students}\cite{silva2017long} by using pull requests to understand student's contribution to the GSoC program.
+Our study extends the work by Silva et al. \cite{silva2017students}\cite{silva2017long} to use pull requests for understanding students' contributions to the GSoC program.